AdobeDocs/experience-platform.en/help/hygiene/ui/dataset-expiration.md

 >[!IMPORTANT]
 >
 >Data hygiene capabilities in Adobe Experience Platform are currently only available for organizations that have purchased **Adobe Healthcare Shield** or **Adobe Privacy & Security Shield**.
+These capabilities are due for general release in the near future.
+For more information on their upcoming availability please speak to your Adobe service representative.
+You can however, immediately [delete datasets through the [!UICONTROL Datasets] UI](../../catalog/datasets/user-guide.md#delete) or use the [Catalog API](https://developer.adobe.com/experience-platform-apis/references/catalog/#tag/Datasets/operation/deleteDataset).

 The [[!UICONTROL Data Hygiene] workspace](./overview.md) in the Adobe Experience Platform UI allows you to schedule expirations for datasets.
 When a dataset reaches its expiration date, the data lake, Identity Service, and Real-Time Customer Profile begin separate processes to remove the dataset's contents from their respective services.
 Once the data is deleted from all three services, the expiration is marked as complete.